chaudhary-pawan/chaudhary-pawan/README.md

 > *Building AI that actually does something useful.*

-I'm a final-year CS undergrad who got obsessed with LLMs, agents, and everything in between.
+I'm a CS graduate who got obsessed with LLMs, agents, and everything in between.
 I like taking messy real-world problems and turning them into systems that work fast, reliably, and at scale.

 Right now I'm most excited about **Agentic AI**, **RAG pipelines**, and **voice-first applications**.
 If it involves making an AI system *think* rather than just *respond*, I'm probably already reading papers about it at 1 AM.